 At the Life Time Fitness in Montvale, NJ, no chalk of any kind is allowed.
-However, since they have lifting platforms and bumper plates, dropping weights is allowed.
+However, dropping weights is allowed since it has lifting platforms and bumper plates.

-I was also told that grunting is allowed as long as you’re not obnoxious about it.
+I was also told that grunting is allowed if you’re not obnoxious about it.
 So I’d recommend keeping it to a minimum and not grunting on every single rep if you can help it.

 Cancellation Policy & Contract Length

-All Life Time Fitness membership plans are month-to-month so you can cancel at any time.
+All Life Time Fitness membership plans are month-to-month, so you can cancel anytime.
 Unlike most chain gyms, there are no cancellation fees.

-Regardless of what membership plan you have, you’ll need to give 30 days’ notice to cancel your Life Time Fitness membership.
-You can visit the club to cancel in person or send certified snail mail with the date and reason for your cancellation request.
+Regardless of your membership plan, you’ll need to give 30 days notice to cancel your Life Time Fitness membership.
+You can visit the club to cancel or send certified snail mail with the date and reason for your cancellation request.

-According to Life Time Fitness’s website, you can also call their corporate office to cancel.
-But I’ve heard of some members calling and being told they have to send a certified letter or visit the club in person, so I’d stick with those options if you want to cancel.
+According to Life Time Fitness’s website, you can also call the corporate office to cancel.
+But I’ve heard some members calling and being told they must send a certified letter or visit the club in person, so I’d stick with those options if you want to cancel.

 When you cancel, you should ask for written confirmation that the request went through in case you need proof later on.
-I also recommend checking your bank account regularly to ensure they don’t keep withdrawing funds.
+I also recommend checking your bank account regularly to ensure it doesn’t keep withdrawing funds.

-If you want to freeze your membership, you’ll have to give 30 days’ notice if you’re going to be away from the gym for an extended period of time.
-If you have an illness or injury that prevents you from working out, you can put an immediate freeze on your account.
+If you want to freeze your membership, you’ll also have to give 30 days’ notice.
+But you can put an immediate freeze on your account if you have an illness or injury that prevents you from working out.
 You may have to pay a $10/month fee during the hold period.

 Guest Policy: Can You Bring A Friend or Wife/Husband?